 In these cases, victims were much less likely to recover their losses.
 In 2018, only 23.3% of losses from authorised payments (£82.6m) was returned to victims.
 This was either by a full or partial refund directly from the bank or when the funds were recovered from the recipient bank.

-The ‘Take Five’ website, which is a national awareness campaign led by industry and Government, sets out additional advice here.
+The ‘Take Five’ website, which is a national awareness campaign led by industry and Government also offers advice to victims.

 If a bank or service provider refuses to reimburse a victim of a bank scam, the Financial Ombudsman Service can investigate whether the bank took the appropriate decision.